junkdog/term-webgl2/README.md

 ASCII characters (0-127) bypass the HashMap lookup entirely through direct bit manipulation.
 For ASCII input, the glyph ID is computed as `char_code | style_bits`, providing zero-overhead character mapping.
-Non-ASCII characters use a HashMap for flexible Unicode suppor.
-This approach optimizes for the common case (>95% ASCII in typical terminal content) while maintaining full Unicode capability.
+Non-ASCII characters use a HashMap for flexible Unicode support.
+This approach optimizes for the common case while maintaining full Unicode capability.

 ## GPU Buffer Architecture

-The renderer uses five specialized buffers managed through a Vertex Array Object (VAO) to achieve single-draw-call rendering.
+The renderer uses five buffers managed through a Vertex Array Object (VAO) to achieve single-draw-call rendering.
 Each buffer serves a specific purpose in the instanced rendering pipeline, with careful attention to memory alignment and update patterns.

 ### Buffer Layout Summary